 Among (mandatory) bold classes, you may take either green (ML path) or brown (NLP path) classes in a given period.
 Green and red classes can also be taken as options.

-OPT5: VOICE RECOGNITION AND AUTOMATIC LANGUAGE PROCESSING (selection of papers from last year) (Kim Gerdes, Marc Evrard)
+OPT5: SPEECH RECOGNITION AND AUTOMATIC LANGUAGE PROCESSING (selection of papers from last year) (Kim Gerdes, Marc Evrard)

 OPT7: ADVANCED OPTIMIZATION AND AUTOMATED MACHINE LEARNING (Isabelle Guyon, Zhen Xu) (Anciennement Optimisation avancée, nouveau cours) -- With TC2 as prerequisite